Skip to content

 Responsibilities

-• Managing and analyzing key metrics to measure the performance of NJEJA’s digital work.
+• Monitor and analyze key metrics to assess the performance of NJEJA’s digital work and suggest improvements.

-• Overseeing overall online presence and branding of the organization.
+• Ensure alignment of NJEJA’s overall online presence and branding.

 Required Experience and Qualifications

-• Video editing and photo (example: iMovie, Premiere Rush, Final Cut Pro, Photoshop).
+• Video editing and photo skills (e.g., iMovie, Premiere Rush, Final Cut Pro, Photoshop).

 Application Process